Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 Participants noted how the stress made it hard to think clearly and the experience was a rollercoaster of emotions, trying to deal with each issue and locate information.

 Some teams were quick to rally together.
 Some teams took time to deliberate the facts.
-However, there were some key decisions made by all teams which could be beneficial to you when preparing and re
+However, there were some key decisions made by all teams which could be beneficial to you when preparing and responding to a data breach.

 Hannah is one of the Future of Law blog’s digital and technical editors.
 She graduated from Northumbria University with a degree in History and Politics and previously freelanced for News UK, before working as a senior news editor for LexisNexis.